-Periyar, situated in the God's Own Country – Kerala, is accessible throughout the year and considered as the most popular national park in Southern India.
+Periyar, situated in God's Own Country – Kerala, is accessible throughout the year and is considered the most popular national park in Southern India.
 Perched among the hills, the park is adorned by picturesque landscapes with lush green slopes and a breathtaking artificial lake - Lake Periyar.
 What a visual treat!
-As for animals, Periyar National Park is basically known for its wild elephants, elusive Nilgiri Tahr, and other wild animals like wild pigs, and deer.
+As for animals, Periyar National Park is basically known for its wild elephants, elusive Nilgiri Tahr, and other wild animals like wild pigs and deer.

 Travel tips: A boat safari on Lake Periyar is a must-do in this national park, which will bring you closer to this idyllic land.
 A number of elephants can be easily seen along the banks.
 This is very special, right?